Overview - Travel Program

 |

-Rye Youth Soccer fields travel teams for players in 9U through 19U age groups.
-We are members of the Westchester Youth Soccer League (WYSL), which is comprised of teams from Westchester, the Bronx, and Manhattan.
+Rye Youth Soccer fields travel teams for players in U9 through U19 age groups.
+Our teams compete in the Westchester Youth Soccer League (WYSL)--which is comprised of teams from Westchester, the Bronx, and Manhattan--and Elite Development Program (EDP) league.

 Frequently Asked Questions: